Pop Culture Madness!

 The BBC's rule against product placement forced the lead singer of the Kinks, Ray Davies, to fly back to re-record the words "Coca-Cola" with "cherry cola" in the band's 1970 classic song "Lola".

-In 1970 the US Surgeon General declared that it was "time to close the book on infectious diseases."
-11 years later AIDS was clinically observed for the first time.
+In 1970, the US Surgeon General declared it was “time to close the book on infectious diseases.”
+11 years later, AIDS was clinically observed for the first time.

 Radio Shack was one of the first companies to start the personal computer revolution, back in 1970, with its TRS-80 computer.

-John Lennon paid all of the fines for 96 people who had been arrested for protesting against the apartheid South Africa rugby team playing in Britain.
+John Lennon paid all the fines for 96 people arrested for protesting against the apartheid South Africa rugby team playing in Britain.

-Tarawood Antigone, a four-year-old Burmese cat gave birth to 19 kittens.
-14 males and one female survived from the litter in Oxfordshire, UK.
+Tarawood Antigone, a four-year-old Burmese cat, gave birth to 19 kittens.
+Fourteen males and one female survived from the litter in Oxfordshire, UK.

 Writer Hunter S. Thompson shaved his head bald so he could refer to the Republican candidate as his "long-haired opponent" in the 1970 Pitken County, CO sheriff's election.
 His opponent had a crew cut.